As one of Mexico’s top vacation destinations, you may be wondering “is Playa del Carmen safe”?

 Don’t be flashy

 As a general rule of thumb when you are traveling, in order to avoid being targeted, we recommend that you refrain from being flashy.
 Leave your bling at home and instead, enjoy the beach without the bells and whistles.
-Traveling with a anti-theft body bag or a bumbag is also a must to avoid your purse getting easily snatched.
+Traveling with an anti-theft bag is also a must to avoid your purse getting easily snatched.

 Keep your eyes on your drinks and food